Artisan Cheese Awards

 Unusually for awards, our entrants receive the actual judging sheets containing all the points scored and the judge’s comments.
 These are designed to help the cheesemaker improve their cheese.
 For £12 this is great value for a small cheesemaker who wants to get a professional view on their cheese.

 The entrants receive the certificates usual at these awards, but those who win a class also get to keep sizeable ‘silver’ cups – trophies and rosettes.
-The Supreme Champion wins a bigger cup and also £1,000 cash, courtesy of sponsor The Fine Cheese Company of Bath.

 Class and Award winners (Gold, Silver, Bronze) receive marketing materials to help promote their cheese including logos, award cards (for trade stands) and stickers (used when wrapping cheese).